MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/devices/New-DeviceConfigurationRule.md

 - $true: Screenshots are allowed.

-- $false: Screenshots aren't allowed.$null
+- $false: Screenshots aren't allowed.

-- (blank): The setting isn't configured.
+- $null (blank): The setting isn't configured.
 This is the default value.

 This setting is available on the following types of devices: